Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 Mapland's Handmade Ceramic Mugs and Cups

 At Mapland, we have built our Ceramic Cups collection around a single standard: food-safe glaze, sturdy build, and a form that feels good in the hand.
-The collection spans wheel-thrown studio pieces and carefully curated ceramics - some handmade, some sourced - but all chosen with the same criteria.
+Every piece in the collection is chosen for its hand-glazed or hand-finished quality — the glaze variation, the weight in the hand, and the sense that it was made with care, not pressed from a mould.

 A few pieces worth knowing about:

-Mushroom Cup with Lid - one of our most talked-about pieces.
-This is a wheel-thrown ceramic cup with a mushroom-shaped lid, hand-glazed and built for the slow morning: chai, coffee, or just something warm.
+Mushroom Cup with Lid — one of our most talked-about pieces.
+A ceramic cup with a distinctive mushroom-shaped lid, hand-glazed and built for the slow morning: chai, coffee, or just something warm.
 The lid keeps your drink at temperature while you are distracted.
 It is the kind of cup that sits on your desk and makes people ask where you got it.

 Our collection also includes smaller mood cups — handleless, clean-lined, suited for chai or espresso — and larger mugs for filter coffee or long Sunday mornings.
 Each piece is selected because it earns its shelf space.